applyinnovations/aws-amplify-hooks/README.md

 # aws-amplify-hooks

-A react library that contains hooks used accross multiple web and native apps.
+A react library that contains react hooks used accross multiple web and native apps that use aws amplify.